notthetup/blog/_posts/2013-07-15-web-and-the-broken-promise.md

 ---
-title: Web and the broken promise..
+title: Web and the broken promise
 categories:
- - Dev
- - Web
+ - Tech
 ---

 I'll start by saying I'm a Web noob.
 In the sense that I tried my best to stay away from Web technologies as long as I could.
 The Web seemed too cliche and didn't really attract my curiosity.